Route Planning 101

 Add to Route

-To plot your route, use the Add to Route button and select a routing style (cycling, driving, or walking) to get started.
+To plot your route, use the Add to Route button and choose your Routing Mode to get started.
 Clicking on the map along your desired path, or between two points, will generate a route line that snaps to nearby roads and paths.
-This also builds a cuesheet, which contains turn by turn directions for use with navigation.
+This also builds a cuesheet, which contains turn-by-turn directions for use with navigation.

-When you have Add to Route selected, you can choose your routing style to best suit your activity.
-Our routing engine will use this setting to plan along to the most appropriate roads, paths, and trails for your selected mode of transportation.
+When you have Add to Route selected, you can choose your Routing Mode to best suit your activity.
+Our routing engine will use this setting to plan along the most appropriate roads, paths, and trails for your selected mode of transportation.

 • Cycling - prioritize based on safety for cycling.
 Routes will use multi-use and bike paths, but may not be available in all areas.

-• Driving - prioritize based on shortest distance.
+• Driving - prioritize based on the shortest distance.

-Sometimes, if you get undesirable results, it can be helpful to change the Routing Style.
-For example, Walking can sometimes allow you to route down trails that might not be selected by default in Cycling mode, and Driving can sometimes help plan road rides that avoid unpaved paths.
+Sometimes, if you get undesirable results, it can be helpful to change the Routing Mode.
+For example, Walking can sometimes allow you to route down trails that might not be selected by default in Cycling mode, and Driving can sometimes help plan road rides that stick to main thoroughfares.

 Draw Lines